sebas77/Svelto.ECS/README.md

 # Svelto Entity Component System 2.5
 =====================================

 Real Entity-Component-System for c#.
 Enables to write encapsulated, decoupled, maintainable, highly efficient, data oriented, cache friendly, multi-threaded, code without pain.
-Although the framework is platform agnostic, it comes with several unity extensions. you can find a working example to learn how to use the framework here:
+Although the framework is platform agnostic (compatible with .net 3.5, .net 4.5 and .net standard 2.0), it comes with several unity extensions. you can find a working example to learn how to use the framework here:

 ## Examples